1 What is a testamentary trust?

 # 11 What type of trustee to use?

 The trustee can be an individual or more than one individual.
 But Argyle Lawyers tends to suggest a corporate trustee.

 # 12 What goes into a testamentary trust?

 For example, super might go to SIS dependants and not into the estate.
 Life insurance payouts go to the nominated beneficiaries and not the estate.
 Property held as joint tenants goes to the other tenant in survivorship and not the estate.
 The same applies to shares and bank accounts in joint names.
 And family trusts don’t go into your estate either.
-So the estate might be empty or minuscule and then there is nothing to put into a testamentary trust.
+So the estate might be empty or minuscule and then there is nothing to put into a TT.